-PhD and Masters by Research students will benefit from the University of Newcastle's outstanding reputation in Social Work research – both within Australia and internationally.
+PhD and Masters by Research students will benefit from the University of Newcastle's reputation for social work research – both within Australia and internationally.

 The over-arching theme of the program's research has been the translation of theory and research to inform social policy, social work education and practice.

-The University of Newcastle's social work research was rated 'well above world standard' in the Excellence in Research for Australia (ERA) assessment conducted by the Australian Research Council (ARC).
-This is the highest ERA rating for social work in Australia and the University of Newcastle was the only university to receive a five in this field of research.
+The University of Newcastle's social work research was rated 'above world standard' in the 2015 Excellence in Research for Australia (ERA) assessment conducted by the Australian Research Council (ARC).

 The UON social work PhD program is a professional program which provides excellent learning opportunities, academic opportunities and collaboration because of the range of students enrolled and the breadth of social work domains of theory and practice covered.
 It is a program which is well structured and supported.